 Country Club of Charleston – 4th – 409 yards

 Thanks to the recent restoration work from Kyle Franz, the Country Club of Charleston’s Leven Hole has regained its original glory.
-The green side mounding on the right side obstructs any tee shot which plays safe, to the right.
+The right green-side mounding on the obstructs any tee shot which plays to the safe side.
 In order to gain a clean look at the green, a tee shot must contend with the bold fairway bunkering on the left, a some 260 yard carry from the back tee box.
 From there it leaves an approach shot to a green with a vexing false front and a few subtle spines.

 Fox Chapel G.C. – 12th – 344 yards

 This under the radar Raynor gem is packed with solid templates, including the Leven 12th.
 It plays along a side hill that feeds tee shots into a right hand bunker.
 That bunker must be challenged for the best angle into the benched green.